COMMUNITY RESPONSE PLATFORM

 Community responders reply to the alert indicating their availability; Beacon determines the nearest and most appropriate resources and personnel instructs them to proceed to the location

-- CONFIRM ON-SCENE
+- ARRIVE ON-SCENE

 Responders locate the victim and update the dispatcher through Beacon, ensuring accountability and maintaining open communications should more resources be needed

-- ASSISTANCE ON-SCENE
+- ON-SCENE INTERVENTION

 Once on-scene, community responders are able to provide specialized support and services (e.g., naloxone administration, access to shelter and counseling, referrals to specialized care, et al)

-- INTERVENTION, TRANSPORT OR RELEASE
+- RESOLUTION: TRANSPORT OR RELEASE

 If necessary, responders are able to offer access to additional off-site services, counseling or transport to an appropriate medical facility